RadioactiveRocket/SatisfyingSand/README.md

 > [!NOTE]
 > If you want to see something weird, open the link below, change to another tab, then change back.
 > https://radioactiverocket.github.io/Sand-Test?alpha
+> The tab you changed to should show up as the sandbox background, and so should stuff like the search suggestions and the inspect element window.
+> Weird, right?